The One Stop Guide to EU Cookie Guidelines

 What are EDPB Cookie Guidelines?

 On 4 May 2020, the EDPB adopted the Guidelines 05/2020 on consent under Regulation 2016/679 (“Consent Guidelines”).
-These guidelines are also referred to as the “Cookie Guidelines.”
-However, it must be emphasized that the Guidelines are not mainly about cookies, but it throws light on some of the main topics relating to the cookies.
+These guidelines are commonly known as the "Cookie Guidelines," although it should be noted that the Guidelines are not solely about cookies; rather, they shed light on some of the most important issues surrounding cookies.
 The EDPB Cookie Guidelines ensure a harmonized approach on the conditionality of consent and the unambiguous indication of wishes.

 The Guidelines state that “in order for consent to be freely given, access to services and functionalities must not be made conditional on the consent of a user to the storing of information, or gaining of access to information already stored, in the terminal equipment of a user (so-called cookie walls).”
-That is obvious from this provision that cookie walls are prohibited.
+This provision clearly states that cookie walls are prohibited.

-Cookie walls do not give individuals a genuine choice since access to the content or functionality of a website is made conditional on the individuals' acceptance of all cookies, and they are denied the right to reject the placement of cookies on their devices.
+Cookie walls do not give individuals a genuine choice because access to a website's content or functionality is contingent on the individual's acceptance of all cookies, and individuals are denied the freedom to reject the placement of cookies on their devices.

 EDPB Clarification on Scrolling/Swiping the Website

-Until the Guidelines came out in May 2020, many websites were relying on scrolling or swiping through the website as an indication of consent to websites’ tracking policies.
-The EDPB made it clear that this practice is illegal, stating “actions such as scrolling or swiping through a webpage or similar user activity will not under any circumstances satisfy the requirement of a clear and affirmative action.”
+Until the Guidelines were released in May 2020, many websites depended on scrolling or swiping through the website to signify consent to the websites’ tracking policies.
+The EDPB reiterated that this approach is illegal, stating “actions such as scrolling or swiping through a webpage or similar user activity will not under any circumstances satisfy the requirement of a clear and affirmative action.”

-The rationale behind this clarification is that scrolling or swiping is not an unambiguous indication of consent by an individual since it could also be an indication of rejection.
-Since it is not technically possible to differentiate whether the users wished to accept or reject the placement of cookies by scrolling or swiping the website, it does not fulfill the requirement of unambiguous consent under the GDPR.
+The rationale behind this clarification is that scrolling or swiping is not an unambiguous indication of an individual's consent because it could alternatively be an indication of rejection.
+Because it is not technically possible to distinguish whether users want to accept or reject the placement of cookies by scrolling or swiping the website, it does not meet the GDPR's requirement of unambiguous consent.

-No, the EDPB Guidelines are not binding in themselves.
-However, it should be noted that the Guidelines reflect the common position and understanding that the authorities agree to apply consistently.
-That is why compliance with the EDPB Guidelines is crucial to ensure compliance with the GDPR and national data protection laws.
+No, the EDPB Guidelines are not legally binding in and of themselves.
+However, it should be noted that the Guidelines reflect the authorities' agreed-upon shared position and understanding.
+As a result, adhering to the EDPB Guidelines is critical to ensuring compliance with the GDPR and national data protection laws.

 Who must comply with EDPB guidelines?

-Since the EDPB Cookie Guidelines are not binding, there is no direct obligation on organizations to comply with them.
-However, the Guidelines provide clarity on how national DPAs would interpret and apply the provisions of the GDPR.
-This fact makes the Guidelines an important piece of legal instrument.
-Therefore, organizations subject to the GDPR are encouraged to comply with the EDPB Cookie Guidelines in order to avoid getting sanctioned for GDPR violations.
+Since the EDPB Cookie Guidelines are not legally binding, companies are under no direct need to follow them.
+However, the Guidelines clarify how national DPAs would interpret and apply the provisions of the GDPR.
+Because of this, the Guidelines are a vital legal instrument.
+As a result, companies subject to the GDPR are recommended to follow the EDPB Cookie Guidelines in order to avoid sanctions for GDPR violations.

-It is apparent that the EDPB Cookie Guidelines have significant implications for companies with an establishment in the EU and those dealing with people from the EU.
+The EDPB Cookie Guidelines have important implications for companies having an EU presence and those engaging with EU citizens and residents.